 An investor can invest his surplus or spare funds which he would not need soon up to 3 months or later.
 However, this fund will also be available to be withdrawn without an exit load or penalty.

 Liquid funds have low risk as the maturity period is short.
 These funds invest in fixed income-generating assets like fixed deposit, treasury bills which have short-term maturity and low risk.
-However, the credit score must always be considered as an important factor.
-The liquid fund with low credit risk can lead to default risk.
+However, one must consider the credit score as an important factor to know how safe is your liquid fund.
+The liquid fund with low credit score can lead to default risk.